 When we get together so often with friends and family members, we tend to eat more!
-In many cultures, socialization is centered on food and I have learned that the more appealing food looks – healthy or not – people want to eat it!
+In many cultures, socialization is centered on food and the more appealing food looks – healthy or not – people want to eat it!

 We know that a diet high in plant-based foods is cancer preventative.
-I have found some fun, colorful recipe ideas that are perfect for the Fourth of July festivities and they are full of fiber, phytochemicals, and antioxidants and lower in calories.
+For the 4th of July, these healthy food attributes can be included.
+Try fun, colorful recipe ideas that are perfect for the festivities, full of fiber, phytochemicals, and antioxidants while lower in calories.

 Grilling tips for cancer prevention

-First, AICR recommends avoiding processed meats like hot dogs, sausage and bratwurst because there is convincing evidence that these choices can increase the risk of colorectal cancer.
+- Avoid or reduce consumption of processed meats like hot dogs, sausage and bratwurst.
+There is convincing evidence that these choices can increase the risk of colorectal cancer [i].
 For other meats, keep the portion size of your grilled red meat (beef, pork and lamb), poultry and seafood smaller than the portion size of your plant-based foods.
-A standard portion of meat is the size of an average person’s palm.
-Overall, AICR recommends limiting red meat consumption to less than 18 ounces per week.
-Grill up some kebabs to help decrease the amount of meat you have on the grill.

-Secondly, grill meats at a lower temperature and turn them often.
-A compound in the protein of meat reacts under the high cooking temperature and creates heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs), which can contribute to the development of cancer by altering the DNA in our cells.
+- Grill meats at a lower temperature and turn them often.
+A compound in the protein of meat reacts under the high cooking temperature and creates heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs), which may contribute to the development of cancer by altering the DNA in our cells [ii].
 By turning down the temperature of the grill you can significantly reduce the development of HCAs.
 Choosing to grill plant-based foods like a variety of Grilled Vegetables or Grilled Fruits in place of meats will help you completely avoid any production of HCAs.

-Thirdly, use a marinade on all of your meats for at least 30 minutes prior to grilling.
-It is unknown exactly how marinades help to reduce the formation of HCAs but by using a marinade you can reduce the production of HCAs by up to 96%.
+- Use a marinade on all of your meats for at least 30 minutes prior to grilling.
+It is unknown exactly how marinades help to reduce the formation of HCAs but by using a marinade you can reduce the production of HCAs [iii].
 Try a few of these great marinade ideas.

-Lastly, try something new like this Grilled Pizza with Grilled Vegetables.
-Get creative with different types of plant-based foods.
+- Get creative with the grill.
+Grilled Pizza with Grilled Vegetables is a good option.
 Simply wash and trim asparagus or slice some zucchini, summer squash, onion and eggplant and grill them.
 Keep a grill basket handy and toss in a mixture of bite-sized vegetables pieces for a quick entrée.
 Most firm-fleshed fruits like peaches, nectarines, bananas and pineapple hold up well on a grill and offer a quick and satisfying dessert.

 Our favorite Fourth of July recipes

-Make this summer a summer of healthy eating by deliberately choosing to eat foods that provide cancer-fighting properties.
-Start today by getting creative, making food fun and exploring the power of a mostly plant-based diet!
+Deliberately choose to eat foods that provide cancer-fighting properties.
+Start today by getting creative, making food fun and exploring the power of a mostly plant-based diet.